 In close cooperation with other DLR institutions and together with public and industrial partners, DLR Space Operations plays a major role for spaceflight in Europe.
 Here, groundbreaking space projects are realised and new ideas for spaceflight of tomorrow are developed.
-As a versatile interface between technology, operations and utilisation, DLR Space Operations serves as an important venue for everyone involved in spaceflight and the general public.
+As a versatile interface between technology development, operations and utilisation, DLR Space Operations serves as an important venue for everyone involved in spaceflight and the general public.
 This is where groundbreaking projects are realised and new ideas for shaping the future of space flight are developed.

 Click here to access a panoramic view of our control room supporting the European space laboratory Columbus - as if you were sitting on the seat of the flight director.
 More details are available when clicking on positions marked with icons.

 The Ground Station belonging to DLR Space Operations is located in Weilneim (Zentralstation des Deutschen Bodensystems).
 Since 1969 it represents the interface between Earth and satellit.

 We offer people who are interested the possiblity to join guided tours in the German Space Operations Center.
 For dates and registration please click here.